LiDAR can be used to create extremely detailed terrain and vegetation models.

-Creation of GIS surfaces of trees and stand attributes
+LiDAR assists the creation of GIS surfaces of trees and stand attributes and 3D walkthrough and visualisations.

 LiDAR Software Applications

-Ability to carry out a large number of LiDAR analysis workflows which build on our expertise in LAStools, Quick Terrain Modeler, FUSION, Pix4D, ERSI ArcMap Extensions and Arbonaut software tools
+Interpine has developed a large toolbox giving us the ability to carry out a large number of LiDAR analysis workflows.
+These build on our expertise in LAStools, Quick Terrain Modeler, FUSION, Pix4D, ERSI ArcMap Extensions and Arbonaut software tools.

 Implementation of Regression Estimation and Regression Modelling and k-Nearest Neighbour (k-NN)approaches.